ustream/api-docs/_posts/ios/1.5/README.md

-# Ustream Player SDK for iOS v1.5
+# IBM Video Streaming Player SDK for iOS v1.5

 ## Introduction

-The Ustream Player SDK lets you play Ustream live and recorded videos in your native applications.
+The IBM Video Streaming Player SDK lets you play IBM Video Streaming live and recorded videos in your native applications.
 Using the native SDK gives you full control over the Player, including a customizable native user interface, callbacks on status changes, and many more.

 This document describes the basic steps to make a mobile app using the Player SDK for iOS.